 - Purge the steam wand.

 - Partially submerge steam tip about half-way between the center and side of the pitcher.

 - Introduce air with circular milk motion and a "psst, psst" sound until the pitcher is room temperature.

 - At room temperature, submerge the tip fully and keep the vortex going in the pitcher.

 - When the pitcher is hot to the touch, turn off the steam and remove the steam wand from the milk.

 - Gently swirl the milk and give the pitcher a couple taps against the counter to remove any large bubbles.

-- Pour into wonderful art.
+- Pour into wonderful art (after plenty of practice).